mplastow/erdos-problem/README.md

 On the other hand, `erdos` doesn't do any visualization right now, aside from printing to the console.

-The easiest way to interact with the program is by treating it like a script: edit the variables indicated by the `EDIT` comments in `main()`, then build and run.
+The easiest way to interact with the program is by treating it like a script: edit the variables indicated by the `EDIT HERE` comments in `main()`, then build and run.

 #### Update: Shifting focus to Python
 Since generating primes in Python is so fast now, I will probably not touch the C++ code in this repo unless we need to add features or algorithms that are unavoidably slow in Python.